UPPMAX/R-matlab-julia-HPC/docs/matlab/matlab-addons.md

 - You downloaded the add-on from the Add-On Explorer without installing it.
 - You downloaded the add-on from the File Exchange at MATLAB Central™.

+???- info "Bianca"

+    - One way to get a MATLAB package to Bianca is to download it on your working computer without installing it.
+    - Then you use the wharf to get the (tared) file(s) on Bianca.
+    - Then move it to the `~/MATLAB Add-Ons` folder on Bianca.

 !!! note "See also"

     [MathWorks page on getting Add-Ons](https://se.mathworks.com/help/matlab/matlab_env/get-add-ons.html)